 1 docker-compose exec varnish varnishadm ban req.url '~' '.'

 The Web container uses NGINX to handle web requests after TLS and Varnish.
 This container passes all requests to the FPM container to serve the PHP code.
 See Request flow.

 This container provides two NGINX configuration options for building the Docker configuration:

 --nginx-worker-processesto set the number of worker processes for NGINX.
 The default is

 --nginx-worker-connectionsto set the maximum number of connections that each worker process can handle simultaneously.
 The default is

-The NGINX configuration for this container is the standard Magento nginx config, which includes the configuration to auto-generate NGINX certificates for the container.
+The NGINX configuration for this container is the standard Adobe Commerce nginx config, which includes the configuration to auto-generate NGINX certificates for the container.
 You can customize the NGINX configuration by mounting a new configuration file using a volume.

 To mount the custom NGINX configuration file using volumes:

 vhost.confconfiguration files to the new directory.

 vhost.conffile, customize the values for variables like